Last updated: 08 February 2014

 "Operating a wide-area high-availability collaborative remote observing system for classically-scheduled observations", Robert I. Kibrick, Gregory D. Wirth, Steven L. Allen, William T. S. Deich, Robert W. Goodrich, James E. Lyke, Proc. of Telescopes from Afar Conference, March 2011, Abstract Presentation Paper

 Over the past few years, during my time away from work at UCO/Lick Observatory, I have been actively engaged in efforts to call public attention to various problems and issues related to the use of electronic voting machines in the conduct of our elections.

-Since October 2003, I have been volunteering my time with the non-partisan Verified Voting Foundation and VerifiedVoting.org, serving as their legislative analyst.
-I have been working with state and federal legislative staff to develop and promote legislation to require that all voting systems provide an accessible voter-verified paper record.
+Between October 2003 and December 2008, I was a volunteer with the non-partisan Verified Voting Foundation and VerifiedVoting.org, serving as their legislative analyst.
+I worked with state and federal legislative staff to develop and promote legislation to require that all voting systems provide an accessible voter-verified paper record.